Two high-profile Scottish names take space in £350m office development

-TWO major Scottish players have signed up for more than half of the space at the Haymarket One building in Edinburgh.
+TWO major Scottish companies have signed up for more than half of the space at the Haymarket One office building in Edinburgh.

+M&G Real Estate and property development partner Qmile Group said yesterday they had agreed pre-lets for 55 per cent of Haymarket One.
+This office building is part of the broader, £350 million Haymarket Edinburgh development.

+A hotel, and shops and leisure facilities will be configured around a landscaped public realm.
-Aaron Pope, director, asset management at M&G Real Estate, said: "As major investors and employers in Edinburgh ourselves, M&G saw an opportunity to regenerate this derelict part of the city, which culminated in the purchase of the site in 2018 on behalf of Prudential's five million policy holders.

-“As an asset owner and an asset manager, we can finance significant projects and use our asset management experience to deliver ambitious, high-quality projects, which improve communities and provide a sustained income for our customers and clients".
+Aaron Pope, director of asset management at M&G Real Estate, said: “As major investors and employers in Edinburgh ourselves, M&G saw an opportunity to regenerate this derelict part of the city, which culminated in the purchase of the site in 2018 on behalf of Prudential’s five million policy holders.
+We can finance significant projects and use our asset management experience to deliver ambitious, high-quality projects, which improve communities."

-Paul Curran, chief executive of Edinburgh-based Qmile Group, said: “These latest pre-lets to Cairn Energy and Shepherd and Wedderburn show the continued confidence in Edinburgh’s commercial property market.
+Paul Curran, chief executive of Edinburgh-based Qmile Group, said: “These latest pre-lets...show the continued confidence in Edinburgh’s commercial property market.”

-“They also reflect the desire of blue-chip businesses to be in the highest quality, most sustainable office space and surrounding environment which is served by excellent transport links.
-We are scheduled to complete building one in August 2022 and, at that point, we will really see the development come to life and become an integral part of the city centre after being derelict for over 52 years.”
+Shepherd and Wedderburn, which currently has an office at Exchange Crescent in Conference Square, said it had chosen Haymarket Edinburgh because of its "modern facilities, prime city-centre location and the ease of access it offers colleagues and clients using public transport".

 Comments & Moderation